txus/libsweeper/README.md

     $ make valgrind

-Tested in Mac OSX 10.8.
+Tested in Mac OSX 10.8 and Linux.

 ## Who's this